felipe18mohr/challenge_bir_2021/README.md

 Challenge for act as undergraduate intern in the Robotics and Autonomous Systems Laboratory, in SENAI CIMATEC, 2021.

 The purpose of the challenge is to develop an autonomous navigation system, so that the robot reaches an illuminated region, next to a STOP sign, avoiding obstacles.
-The simulation must be realized in the [Webots](https://cyberbotics.com/) software, and the robot must reach its goal in less then 2 minutos, starting near the START sign.
+The simulation must be realized in the [Webots](https://cyberbotics.com/) software, and the robot must reach its goal in less then 2 minutes, starting near the START sign.

 Challenge repository: https://github.com/Brazilian-Institute-of-Robotics/desafiorobotica

 ## The repository
-The folders are organized as follows:
+This repository is organized as follow:

 - `controllers` - Controller used for the challenge
 - `resources` - Resources used in the README and video of the simulation